thomasjoyce7/MEDLEY/README.md

 This repository contains code for the MEDLEY framework described in "Medication-use phenotypes from large language model embeddings identify distinct postoperative recovery trajectories."

-The MEDLEY framework builds perioperative medication histories from MIMIC-IV, transforms tabular medication histories into standardized clinical narratives, generates large language model embeddings, clusters patient-level representations, and produces the manuscript tables and scripted figure outputs.
+The MEDLEY framework transforms tabular medication profiles from electronic health records into standardized clinical narratives, generates large language model embeddings, and clusters patient-level representations to reveal clinically meaningful medication-use phenotypes.

 ![Overview of the MEDLEY framework](figures/main/Figure1.png)

-Figure 1.
-Overview of the MEDLEY framework.
+**Figure 1.
+Overview of the MEDLEY framework.**

 The code is organized around two applications:

-- POD: postoperative delirium medication histories among ICU surgery patients with positive CAM-ICU assessments.
+- POD: postoperative delirium medication histories among surgical ICU patients with positive CAM-ICU assessments.
 - PONV: postoperative nausea and vomiting medication histories among in-hospital surgical patients with a clearly defined perioperative window spanning from one day before surgery to four days after surgery.

 The datasets used in both case studies were derived from the Medical Information Mart for Intensive Care (MIMIC)-IV database (version 3.1) (https://physionet.org/content/mimiciv/3.1/hosp/#files-panel).